 Tips To Keep Food-Allergic Individuals Safe, And More!

-This is a sign I used at my workplace, and it can serve as an example of food allergy signage.
-Feel free to print it or make one similar that is customized for your own needs.
-These were hung up outside of the entrances and exits of the building, as well as in the breakroom, hallways, and bathrooms.
-I worked with my internal HR department to get this enforced by them.
+These are signs I’ve used at my workplaces, and they can serve as an example of food allergy signage that can be used.
+Feel free to print these or make similar versions with your employer that are customized for your own needs.
+These have been hung up outside of the entrances and exits of the building, as well as in the break room, hallways, and bathrooms.
+I worked with my internal HR departments to get these enforced by them and reminders sent via email and at company events.

-I’d love Trader Joe’s to print the information for the consumer directly on the packaging, stating clearly what allergens are in the facility, and what allergens are on shared equipment.
+I’d love Trader Joe’s to print the information for the consumer directly on the ingredient packaging, stating clearly what allergens are in the facility, and what allergens are on shared equipment.
 However they don’t do that, so for now, they have a phone line you can call and talk with a customer service agent about each item before purchasing or ingesting.
-It’s open weekdays only, from 9am-9pm EST. In case the link above doesn’t work, the phone number is (626) 599-3817.
-Here is their Contact Page.
-If due to scheduling I have to go to Trader Joe’s on the weekend, or if the phone line doesn’t pick-up immediately, I’ll occasionally purchase products and then call on them once home and return anything that has my allergens in the same facility.
+It’s open weekdays only, from 9am-9pm EST. If due to scheduling I have to go to Trader Joe’s on the weekend, or if the phone line doesn’t pick-up immediately, I’ll occasionally purchase products and then call on them once home and return anything that has my allergens in the same facility.
 It depends on how badly I need a product.

 The free Spokin App is a global food allergy tool that connects you with a social network of other food allergy individuals who can mark places such as bakeries, restaurants, and ice cream shops as safe for certain food allergies.
 Within the app, you and other users are able to leave reviews and mark individual brands and products as safe or not-safe for food allergens.
 Spokin markets itself as, “A food allergy app and lifestyle platform on a mission to make managing food allergies and celiac easier.”